Frequently asked questions

 To test the cross-reactivity of your mAb against other proteins on the array, increase the mAb concentration in your assay to 10 μg/ml.

 How many mAb can I test on each array for cross-reactivity?
 Can the arrays be used more than once?
 How about competition studies?

-Arrayjet recommend that you use each array only once for cross-reactivity testing, as the printed proteins will become denatured when you dry the array prior to scanning.
+Arrayjet recommends that you use each array only once for cross-reactivity testing, as the printed proteins will become denatured when you dry the array before scanning.
 However, for competition studies, you may add 2 mAbs at the same time to one array (0.1 – 1.0 μg/ml of each mAb).